 Native Youth Matter – If I Can See It I Can Be It

 Native Youth Matter – If I Can See It I Can Be It is a native youth program of Red Nation Celebration Institute (1995).
 Native Youth Matter formed its roots in 1991.
-Its a community of out-reach programs that build strong and healthy relationships with Native Youth on Reservations and in Urban communities.
+Its a community of out-reach programs and initiatives that build strong and healthy relationships with Native Youth on Reservations and in Urban communities.
 Historical trama, youth suicides, sexual assault, missing & murdered youth in Native communities is higher than any other race.
 Red Nation Celebration Institute addresses these issues with Native youth in healing themselves through film, music, dance, sports and the arts, and international relations in Cultural Bridging.
 Its a prevention educational program designed to support Native youth in empowering them to tell their own stories.

 RNCI work’s in areas of policy, research, and advocacy in regards to Native Youth including expanding empowerment initiatives for native women and girls.
 RNCI analyzes the impact of current and proposed policies on Native American youth, and foster strategic relationships with stakeholders such as legislative staff, agency personnel and tribal leaders.
 RNCI works directly with Native youth, in tribal and urban Indian communities across the country as part of our regular youth outreach and engagement work.